 Atlanta Bass beats have a similar production as Miami Bass beats with a more consistent tempo usually from 130 BPM to 140 BPM.

 The content is the same as Miami Bass with party oriented topics, dances, and/or sexually explicit content.
+Overall it is typically considered more “female friendly” and less raunchy than the Bass music from Miami.
 The incorporation of singing or more melodic hooks made the Atlanta Bass scene become a more specific style within Miami Bass.

 Summary of Common Elements of Atlanta Bass Music